- The Washington Times - Monday, February 16, 2026

 Advertisement

-The only way to do that is with enough Republicans willing to deploy the “nuclear option” to change the Senate rules to advance bills with a simple-majority vote instead of the two-thirds vote that is traditionally required.
+The only way to do that is with enough Republicans willing to deploy the “nuclear option” to change the Senate rules and advance bills with a simple majority vote rather than the three-fifths vote that is traditionally required.

-“There aren’t anywhere close to the votes — not even close — to nuking the filibuster,” Mr. Thune said when asked about the pressure to do so to pass the SAVE American Act.
-“And so that idea is something, although it continues to be put out there, is something that doesn’t have a future.”
+“There aren’t anywhere close to the votes, not even close, to nuking the filibuster,” Mr. Thune said when asked about the pressure to do so to pass the SAVE America Act.
+“And so that idea is something, although it continues to be put out there, is something that doesn’t have a future.

 “Is there another way of getting there?
-We’ll see,” he said, noting his conference has been discussing the alternatives.
+We’ll see,” he said, noting that his conference has been discussing alternatives.

-Mr. Lee sees the talking filibuster as the best next path because it is already an option available under the current Senate rules.
+Mr. Lee considers the talking filibuster to be the best next step because it is already an option under Senate rules.

 Advertisement